Calgary’s Single-Use Items Bylaw

 - black garbage bags

-🥪 Use the compost bin for fruit, vegetables, meat, coffee grounds, eggshells, food-soiled paper/cardboard containers (paper coffee cups, pizza boxes, etc.), compostable packaging, and used napkins, tissues and paper towels.
+Use the compost bin for fruit, vegetables, meat, coffee grounds, tea bags (remove any staples first), eggshells, food-soiled paper/cardboard containers (wet paper coffee cups, pizza boxes, etc.), compostable packaging, and used napkins, tissues and paper towels.

 What definitely doesn’t go in compost?